 Description

-Configuring an inbound connector in the Office 365 (O365) tenant domain is required to restrict message delivery from Mailprotector's servers and prevent spammers from using a direct connection to the O365 host address, bypassing Mailprotector scanning.
+Configuring an inbound connector in the Microsoft 365 (M365) tenant domain is required to restrict message delivery from Mailprotector's servers and prevent spammers from using a direct connection to the M365 host address, bypassing Mailprotector scanning.

-IMPORTANT: The inbound connector will reject mail flow that does not come from Mailprotector after it is turned on.
+IMPORTANT: The inbound connector will reject mail flow that does not come from Mailprotector after turning it on.

 If the MX records for your domain already point to Mailprotector, it is safe to turn on the inbound connector.
 If the MX record still points directly to Office 365 or another host, do not turn this connector on until Mailprotector is scanning email.
 The connector will not accept messages from the Internet when turned on.